-Michael Walsh (CFO, IC and BReC Member)
+Michael Walsh (Chief Financial Officer, IC and BReC Member)

-Mike is the CFO, following previous roles as Chief Actuary and Chief Business Development Officer for L&G Re.
-Since joining L&G Re, Mike has overseen execution of multiple PRT transactions, including the largest in Ireland in 2018 and Legal & General's inaugural transaction in Canada, in addition to Legal & General's award winning pandemic stop loss reinsurance.
+Following roles as Legal & General Reinsurance's (L&G Re) Chief Actuary and Chief Business Development Officer, Mike became L&G Re's Chief Financial Officer.
+During his time with L&G Re, Mike has overseen the execution of multiple PRT transactions, including the largest in Ireland in 2018, as well as L&G Re's inaugural transaction in Canada and L&G Re's award-winning pandemic stop-loss reinsurance.

-Prior to joining L&G Re, Mike has held a variety of roles, beginning as an adviser to sponsors and trustees of pension funds before moving into senior roles within the UK pension risk transfer market.
-Mike oversaw the launch of Partnership into the bulk annuity market and completion of over 30 bulk annuity transactions.
-Across Mike's career he has been responsible for developing pricing capability in the innovative medically underwritten bulk annuity market; overseeing production of quotations; leading product development and implementing major improvements to systems, governance and processes.
+Prior to joining L&G Re, Mike held a variety of roles, including as an adviser to sponsors and trustees of pension funds, as well as senior roles within the UK pension risk transfer market.
+He oversaw the launch of Partnership into the bulk annuity market and the completion of more than 30 bulk annuity transactions.
+Across his career, Mike has also been responsible for developing pricing capability in the innovative medically underwritten bulk annuity market; overseeing production of quotations; leading product development; and implementing major improvements to systems, governance and processes.

-Mike has a Masters in Mathematics with Statistics and is a Fellow of the Institute of Actuaries for which he has been a member of working parties and organizing committees of Member Interest Groups.
+Mike has a Master's in Mathematics with Statistics and is a Fellow of the Institute of Actuaries, for which he has been a member of the working parties and organising committees of Member Interest Groups.